roydonauyr/CZ4031-Advanced-Database-Project-1/README.md

 To run: .\main.exe

-In the case that some middle output disappears in the terminal (Happened sometimes in vsc terminal), do output it out into a text file.
+In the case that some middle output disappears in the terminal (Happened sometimes in vsc terminal, could be due to too many information to print out), do output it out into a text file.
 That way the full output always comes out correctly.
 (Use .\main.exe > someTxtFile.txt)